Advice from business leaders and industry experts

 If you haven’t implemented automation into your business, the following three examples are a great place to start.

 Does your website have a contact form?
 If it doesn’t, what might be the advantages of having one?
 Using a set of basic questions to be answered by interested visitors to your web page is important.
 It can be a vital part of developing your online presence and can play an integral role in shaping and growing your company.
+The benefits include:

-A contact form automation can ensure that your company is immediately notified as soon as the prospect clicks submit.
-An auto-response to the prospect then provides a great opportunity to start a relationship.
 Personalise your form by mentioning offers, events and related products and services, or just by saying thank you and informing the lead that their enquiry is being handled.
 Remember, contact forms convert visitors to customers!

 Upon completion of the contact form, you then have prospects that have expressed interest.
 Now it is vital to develop an effective automated strategy to build this relationship, and here we are talking about the link between automation and personalisation.